-New Illustrative Boxes The text contains a number of boxes with illustrative realworld examples.
+New Illustrative Boxes The text contains a number of boxes with illustrative real-world examples.
 Many of these are new.
-Look, for example, at the box in Chapter 2 that describes prediction markets and what they had to say about the 2016 primaries.
-Or look at the box in Chapter 15 that shows how HUDWAY used crowdfunding to finance its Head-Up Display project.
+Look, for example, at the box in Chapter 2 that describes prediction markets and what they had to say about the 2016 presidential election.
+Or look at the box in Chapter 15 that shows how the JOBS Act of 2012 cleared the way for companies to use crowd-funding to raise up to \$50 million from small investors who wish to invest in start-up firms.